shahzaneer/Git-and-Github-Fundamentals/github.md

 4. `clear` clear the terminal
 5. `shift + insert` = ctrl + V = Paste
 6. `touch filename.extensionName` to make an empty file!
+7. `ctrl plus +` will zoom-in in the terminal
+8. `ctrl plus -` will zoom-out in the terminal